 Strategic Planting For School Gardens

 Kale is a biennial plant.
 This means it has a life span that will carry over into a second school year.
 If you want kale available to harvest in the winter, it is best to plant new seeds at the end of the school year, in late June.
 Over the summer and into the fall you will have young, tender kale to harvest.
 The plants will go on to survive just about any winter, so long as they have not grown so large by winter that snowfall damages the stalks.
 In the spring, as the weather warms up, the plants will have a new burst of growth called vernalization.
 After the dormancy of winter, the warmth signals the plants to set seeds and begin the reproductive part of its life cycle.
 In our school garden, this generally means that the flowers will arrive in late spring, providing an early source of food for our pollinator friends.
-Be sure to leave one or two kale plants in the garden well past their flowering so the seeds have time to mature and can be saved.
+These flowers can be eaten and they are popular with children as an early spring garden snack.
+They are a bit spicy!
+But be sure to leave one or two kale plants in the garden well past their flowering, so the bees have a source of energy and the seeds have time to mature and can be saved later in the summer.

 Caring for Kale